 Social work education at the University of Hong Kong has a long and renowned record.
-We house one of the most respected Master of Social Work programs in Asia, and admit talented students with strong commitment to be peacemakers and healers in global conflicts.
-This programme equips students with the advanced training in knowledge and skills to reflect and resolve conflicts within themselves and to help disadvantaged groups, which prepare them for a career in professional social work.
-Our teachers are established social work academics who are well grounded on evidence-based practice and are competent in knowledge building through empirical research.
+We house one of the most respected Master of Social Work programs in Asia, and admit talented students with strong commitments to being peacemakers and healers in global conflicts.
+This programme equips students with advanced training in knowledge and skills to reflect and resolve conflicts within themselves and to help disadvantaged groups.
+Through these academic and training engagements, students are prepared for a career in professional social work.
+Our teachers are established social work academics, well-grounded on evidence-based practice and competent in knowledge-building through empirical research.

-We form partnership between teachers and students, and make connections with service providers and recipients.
-With concerted effort, we strongly believe that we can change the world by making it a better one to live.
+We form partnerships between teachers and students, and make connections with service providers and recipients.
+With concerted efforts, we strongly believe that we can change the world by making it a better place to live.

 - Dr. Edward K.L.
 Chan

 - Associate Professor, Department of Social Work and Social Administration

 - An innovative curriculum that offers six concentrations

 - An international learning experience that comprises oversea field education, study tours, a diverse student body, etc.

 - Numerous opportunities for experiential learning through more than 350 local and international field placement options

 - Rich educational resources available at the University of Hong Kong